Undergraduate Degrees and Degree Requirements

-Full time undergraduate students are expected to complete at least 12 hours per semester.
-Failure to complete an average of 15 hours per semester may lengthen the student’s time to graduation.
+Full time undergraduate students are expected to complete at least 12 credits per semester.
+Failure to complete an average of 15 credits per semester may lengthen the student’s time to graduation.
 Some majors do require formal admission beyond that required for admission to the University in general.

 Students should meet with their academic advisors regularly to plan their academic schedules.
 To graduate, students must complete specific University requirements as well as requirements within the major.
 Students who change majors may find that additional requirements must be fulfilled.
 Changing majors excessively, or after the third or fourth semester of study, may also lengthen the time to graduation.
 Also see Tuition Surcharge.

 Criteria for admission to a specific major (outlined in this Bulletin) and continuation in that major may include a University grade point average exceeding that required for continuation within the University as a whole.
 Students considering such majors should become familiar with the guidelines, and work with an academic advisor as soon as possible to ensure that they meet the criteria.

 Changes In Degree Requirements And Other Regulations

 The University reserves the right to make changes as required in course offerings, curricula, academic policies, and other rules and regulations affecting students, to be effective whenever determined by the University.
 These changes will govern current and formerly enrolled students.
 Enrollment of all students is subject to these conditions.